A-BartKow/Azure-Project-Rebrickable/README.md

 Lifecycle management policies has been defined and enabled for Azure Blob Storage

 ## Transform phase
-The aim of the transform phase was to developed the Star schema small Data Mart solution.
-The data mart is build with below tables:
+The aim of the transform phase was to developed the Star schema small datamart solution.
+The data mart is built with below tables:

 1. Date - dimension table with dates
 2. Profile - dimension table with registered user's profile id